 Not content with merely mastering this complication, however prestigious, Zenith remained true to the enterprising spirit that has governed all its creations since the early days of its history by developing the world’s only tourbillon movement beating at a high frequency: the El Primero caliber oscillating at a rate of 36,000 vibrations per hour and ensuring the most sophisticated chronometric performance.

-Moreover, since the brand’s creative boldness is equalled only by its horological virtuosity, Zenith tourbillons also incorporate additional complications within the tourbillon carriage: a small seconds for the models in the Captain Collection and a date for those in the El Primero Collection.
+Moreover, since the brand’s creative boldness is equalled only by its horological virtuosity, Zenith tourbillons also incorporate additional complications within the tourbillon carriage: a small seconds for the models in the Elite Collection and a date for those in the El Primero Collection.
 These top-flight mechanical constructions are both duly patented.

 Zenith tourbillons integrate additional complications into the structure of the tourbillon carriage

 Whether in El Primero or Captain models, all Zenith tourbillons share a certain number of common denominators: an off-centered carriage rotating once a minute and revealed through an open dial; a high-frequency automatic caliber; as well as an over 50-hour power reserve.